What’s the historical significance of the Reconciliation Dinner?

 In 2015, Kevin Mitchell, an instructor of the Culinary Institute of Charleston, gathered a consortium of local culinary and social justice groups and recreated the Nat Fuller dinner, replicating both the authentic low country menu and the spirit of peace among key stakeholders and leaders around the table.

 The inaugural Shreveport Reconciliation dinner in 2016 followed this model, substituting our local foods for the feast.
+Chef Hardette Harris and a team of local chefs are creating another exciting local menu for the 2018 dinner.

-Who hosted and sponsored this event?
+Who is hosting and sponsoring this event?

 The 2016 menu featured local, seasonal foods of Northwest Louisiana and can be found here.
 Stay tuned for news about the 2018 chefs and menu!